hugoroy/.mutt/README.md

 Here’s an overview of my email setup:

-  - 2 email servers used (one at home, for personal email; one @fsfe.org)
   - 2-way sync with [offlineimap] to ~/Mail maildirs

-    offlineimap post-sync hooks call `notmuch new`
+    offlineimap post-sync hooks call `notmuch new` to update the notmuch email database

   - ~/Mail indexing with [notmuch]